Energieauer: key energy figures for Luxembourg

 *N/A: Not communicated

 Disclaimer: The data shown above is only preliminary.
-The definitive national figures are published annually by the ILR.
+The definitive national figures on electricity and natural gas are published annually by the ILR.
 All figures are displayed and calculated on the basis of currently available data.